Electric line clearance and bushfire mitigation

 - evaluate the electric line clearance management plans prepared by major electricity companies, municipal councils and other organisations with ELC responsibilities

-- conduct audits to ensure compliance with the Act, the ELC regulations and approved ELC management plans
+- conduct audits to ensure compliance with the Act, the ELC Regulations, the Electricity Safety (General) Regulations 2019 and approved ELC management plans

 - present to industry forums to educate and communicate the requirement to comply and to promote the safety objectives of ESV

 - provide technical support and advice to stakeholders, and

 - assist other government agencies such as CFA, WorkSafe, FRV and Victoria Police, where they require technical expertise in ELC and vegetation management